ipranavbansal/AppStoreAnalysis_SQL/README.md

 1. Write longer app descriptions, greater than 2000 characters.
 2. NO noeed to maximise on supported languages, keep it around 10-15.
 3. You can go with paid apps as they have bettter user base and reviews.
+4. There is chance of category penetration as user needs are not met in these categories.
 ---

 ### Limitations